zhhbo/doc2web/README.md

 ##### Word to html converter engine (work in progress)

 ### Goals of the project
-This project is an attempt to create an lazy, extensible, cross- [ ]platform and high performance wordprocessingML (open xml) to html converter.
+This project is an attempt to create an lazy, extensible, cross-platform and high performance wordprocessingML (open xml) to html converter.

 **We will not accept pull requests until we reach version 1.0.**